-Jonathan C. Puth is a founding member of Correia & Puth and an advocate for employees.
+Jonathan C. Puth is a founding member of Correia & Puth and a well-known advocate for employees.
 Mr. Puth represents clients with claims of sexual harassment, workplace discrimination, whistleblower retaliation, and claims for wages, commissions, and contract rights.
 Mr. Puth is admitted to practice before the state and federal courts of the District of Columbia and Maryland, and the United States Supreme Court.

 Mr. Puth focuses his practice on representing targets of sex harassment and retaliation.
 He represents transgender clients encountering discrimination in the workplace and in public accommodations.
 Mr. Puth has continually devoted his practice to the representation of employees, not employers, in claims of sex harassment, whistleblower retaliation, discrimination, wage and commission theft, severance negotiations, contract disputes, and employee counseling.